Spartakartem1007/A-short-guide-to-programming-languages/README.md

 Update 3: + 2 commands for Python. + 1 command for JavaScript. + 1 command for C++

 Update 4: Added learning tasks with solutions for Python

+Update 5: Fixed visual bugs. + 2 tasks for Python. + 1 command for JavaScript